glynos/url/README.md

 Gives the output: `/%F0%9F%92%A9`

-### Creating an non-absolute URL without a base URL
+### Creating a non-absolute URL without a base URL

 This gives an error if the input, "/🍣🍺", is not an *absolute-URL-with-fragment-string*: